open-education-api/specification/v4/changed.md

 * The 4.0 version will be implementing [the Dutch api strategy](https://docs.geostandaarden.nl/api/API-Strategie/)
 * With one adoption: Language used: **US English**

+The model itself is also more restricted by using enumerations.
+At the moment these enumerations are still being discussed.
+You can join in on the discussion [here](https://github.com/open-education-api/specification/issues/90)

 ## Alignment
 The 4.0 model is partially based on the IMS eduAPI model which is currently still in development.
 The most important change in the 4.0 model is the introduction of the Nine-Square-Model